garcia-sonia/walkies-knocklyon/README.md

 ### Tecnhical reference

+First of all, I would like to thank my Mentor from Code Institute [Richard Wells](https://github.com/D0nni387) for his all his help and good advice throughout this project Portfolio.

 The project was influenced by the Code Institute's code along project called Love running where I took inspiration for the placement of the logo, navigation bar and hero image with a zoom effect.

-For the rest of the code I mainly relied on the HTML and CSS learning content available on Code Institute's LMS.
-I also relied heavily upon upon W3schools and used stack overflow and thesitewizard to fix two of the bugs as already mentioned in the Issues and fixes section.
+For the rest of the code I relied mainly upon W3schools and used stack overflow and thesitewizard to fix two of the bugs as already mentioned in the Issues and fixes section.

 - CSS Section Automatically Adjust Height? - [Stackoverflow - Answer provided by D.J.
 MacFarlane](https://stackoverflow.com/questions/10196206/css-section-automatically-adjust-height)

 - How to Hide Images on a Website When It is Viewed on a Mobile Phone - [Thesitewizard.com](https://www.thesitewizard.com/css/hide-images-on-mobile-website.shtml)

+Last but not least I would like to thank:
+- [Simen Daehlin](https://github.com/Eventyret) for always answering my questions promptly on the Project portfolio1 Code Institute's slack channel.
+- [David Bowers](https://github.com/dnlbowers) for taking inspiration on the Readme file he prepared in the context of his [Modern Budhism](https://github.com/dnlbowers/modern-buddhism/blob/main/README.md) project Portfolio.
+- [Dilner1](https://github.com/dilner1) for taking inspiration on the way sections are divided in his [Studio6](https://github.com/dilner1/Studio-Six) project Portfolio.

 ### Media